shukriadams/spectr/README.md

 Spectr is a simple JSON-focused framework for rapid frontend prototyping and development.
 It inherits from and is strongly influenced by the "no-backend" approach of static frontend projects like Assemble.io.

+Spectr uses data-centric routing : instead of rendering template pages which are each responsible for calling whatever data they need, Spectr forces you to route with data models, making it much easier to pass different data to the same page.
+This is advantageous in real-world development where one frequently reuses templates and displays/tests a variety of data in a template.

 ## Build environment

 Spectr is vanilla Nodejs, it will fit into any built framework that plays nice with that.